jrast/littlefs-python/docs/examples/index.rst

     >>> fs.mount()
     0

-Let's see whats on the filesystem:
+Let's see what's on the filesystem:

 .. doctest::